-[rewrite] Joe watches Jane retreat from the living room and he is aware of her anger and his own and notices that he resents that she resents his attachment to football.
-He likes the fact that he is a fan but he also likes that he is willing to be with the game instead of having to do all the time the way Jane seems to.
+Joe watches Jane retreat from the living room and he is aware of her anger and his own, and notices that he resents that she resents his attachment to football.
+He likes the fact that he is a fan, and that he is willing to get into the game instead of having to be busy all the time the way Jane seems to.
 He notices that he is worried that she seems so driven.